 Cooking is complete when 5 beeps sound.
-(For some menus, when steam is detected by the Genius Sensor and 2 beeps sound, the remaining cooking time will appear in the display window.
+(When steam is detected by the Genius Sensor and 2 beeps sound, the remaining cooking time will appear in the display window.

 For the best results with the GENIUS SENSOR, follow these recommendations.
 BEFORE Reheating/Cooking: